Sickboy78/ioBroker.sureflap/README.md

 SureFlap® and Sure Petcare® are registered trademarks of [SureFlap Ltd.](https://www.surepetcare.com/)

-The picture of the cat flap, hub and smartphone app is provided free to use from [Surepetcare](https://www.surepetcare.com/en-us/press).
+The picture of the cat flap, hub and smartphone app is provided free to use from [Sure Petcare®](https://www.surepetcare.com/en-us/press).

 ## Changelog